Zotero! Organize your research. Make your life easier Online

 - Use group libraries to share your research and collaborate with colleagues

-Note: This workshop will use Bb Collaborate.
+Note: This workshop will use Zoom.
 You will receive a link a few days before the workshop.

 About the Facilitator: Peter Farrell is a Graduate Student Library Assistant at the Engineering & Computer Science Library.
-He studies at the Faculty of Information and holds an undergraduate degree in Civil Engineering.
+He recently completed his Master's degree at the Faculty of Information and holds an undergraduate degree in Civil Engineering.
 He uses Zotero to organize and take notes on all course readings.

 - 1:00pm - 2:00pm

 - Eastern Time - US & Canada (change)